Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis: Transfer Learning

-Trained supervised learning models thus are not good at generalizing to data exhibiting characteristics different from the data they have been trained on \citep{Ruder2019}.
-Moreover, the (manual) labeling of thousands to millions of training instances for each new task makes supervised learning highly resource intensive and prohibitively costly to be applied for all potentially useful and interesting tasks \citep{Pan2010, Ruder2019}.
-In situations in which the number of annotated training examples is restricted or the researcher lacks the resources to label a sufficiently large number of training instances classic supervised learning fails \citep{Ruder2019}.

-This is where transfer learning comes in.
-Transfer learning refers to statistical learning procedures in which knowledge learned by training a model on a related task and domain, the source task and source domain, is transferred to the learning process of the target task in the target domain \citep{Pan2010, Ruder2019}.

-\citet{Ruder2019} provides a taxonomy of transfer learning scenarios in NLP.
-In transductive transfer learning, the source and target tasks are the same but annotated training examples only are available for the source domain \citep{Ruder2019}.
-Here, knowledge is transferred across domains (domain adaptation) or languages (cross-lingual learning) \citep{Ruder2019}.
-In inductive transfer learning source and target tasks differ but the researcher has access to at least some labelled training samples in the target domain \citep{Ruder2019}.
-In this setting, tasks can be learned simultaneously (multi-task learning) or sequentially (sequential transfer learning) \citep{Ruder2019}.
+\citet[p.~44-46]{Ruder2019} provides a taxonomy of transfer learning scenarios in NLP: In transductive transfer learning, source and target domains differ, and annotated training examples are typically only available for the source domain \citep[p.~46]{Ruder2019}.
+Here, knowledge is transferred across domains (domain adaptation); or---if source and target documents are from different domains in the sense that they are from different languages---knowledge is transferred across languages (cross-lingual learning) \citep[p.~46]{Ruder2019}.
+In inductive transfer learning, source and target tasks differ, but the researcher has at least some labeled training samples of the target task \citep[p.~46]{Ruder2019}.
+In this setting, tasks can be learned simultaneously (multitask learning) or sequentially (sequential transfer learning) \citep[p.~46]{Ruder2019}.